Want to know how to connect with influencers and VIPs? Here are two word-for-word email scripts you can use in your outreach.

 Because if your potential mentor as good as you’re hoping, their time is going to be in high demand.
 Every minute of theirs is incredibly valuable.

 Simply put, they have more to lose than you do.
 So why should they assume all the risk and commit their time to helping you, when they’ve seen no benefit?

 To get help, you need be helpful.

 Make it a habit to reach out to successful people and offer them your help, with no expectation of anything in return.

 - Do you have a particular skill that the potential mentor might not have (i.e., coding, design, SEO, etc…)?
-Offer to apply it to help on their business or side project.
+Offer to help on behalf of their business or side project.

 - Can you think of an idea that would improve their business?
 Send it over.

 - Do you know anyone that the person might appreciate an introduction to?
 Can you make that warm introduction for them?

 - Is there a book or product that you think they’d appreciate?
 Send to them.

 If there’s a “shortcut” to building relationships with busy, successful people, this is it.